SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

 As you can see, the payer's information is pre-filled as provided by the initial `POST`.
 With a `consumerProfileRef` safely tucked into our pocket, the Checkin is complete and we can move on to [Payment Menu][payment-menu].

+If a browser refresh is performed after the payer has checked in, the payment menu must be shown even though `onConsumerIdentified` is not invoked.

 Additional events during Checkin  can also be implemented in the `configuration` object, such as `onConsumerIdentified`, `onShippingDetailsAvailable`and